 Shows the percentage of people that unsubscribed relative to the number of emails sent.

 Shows how many emails were marked Spam.

 As we showed above, email marketing outperforms in ROI any marketing activity.
 Unfortunately, the majority of dietary supplement brands we come across either doing it completely wrong or worse, they ignore it completely.

-As with every other medium out there, email is mostly effective when you combine content and ads.
-All these combinations help you educate your new subscribers to your brand, maintain a relationship with them and move the down your customer path.
+As with every other medium out there, email is most effective when you combine content and ads.
+All these combinations help you educate your new subscribers to your brand, maintain a relationship with them and move them down your customer path.